Child No. 82: Plot

 Inside, Max is chased by the Maniegos' dog and hides in the women's restroom, where he stumbles upon Boy Kana's only legitimate child, Maximo Jr., who was disowned for coming out as gay and now goes by the name Coca Royales.
 The two become sympathetic to each other's plight, with Coca helping Max distract the guards on his way to see their late father.
 Arriving at the viewing hall, Max discovers that his father's corpse is a mannequin as Perla arrives and leads him to an urn containing Boy Kana's ashes.
 Perla reveals that Boy Kana was an irresponsible father in real life and tasked Perla instead with looking out for his illegitimate children, which include posing as an anonymous customer for Ali's textiles and a pseudonymic fan of Max's livestreams.
-Perla offers to make Max a famous film star like his father, but Max, disillusioned by Boy Kana's neglect, rejects the offer and leaves with Ali.
+Perla offers to make Max a famous film star like his father, but Max, disillusioned by Boy Kana's neglect, rejects the offer and leaves with Ali before Perla can present him with his own Boy Kana card.

 After returning to Pinili, Ali provides Max with his birth certificate, enabling him to graduate high school.
 Max, determined to avoid repeating his father's mistakes, reconciles with Marie May and accepts responsibility for their child.